 How do you obtain power of attorney over a parent: A Detailed Overview

 As our parents grow older, the importance of responsibly managing their affairs cannot be overstated.
 One crucial way to ensure their well-being is through establishing a power of attorney (POA).
 This document grants legal authority to make decisions on a parent’s behalf, catering to their best interests.
-This overview delves into how to secure a power of attorney, with a focus on the elderly parent power of attorney.
+This overview delves into how to secure a medical power of attorney in NYC, with a focus on the elderly parent power of attorney.

 Types of powers of attorney: difference between general power of attorney and durable